Bran Stark: Character overview

-The youngest point of view character in the novels, Bran is in the very first chapter and was set up by Martin as a young hero of the series.
+The youngest point of view character in the novels, Bran is in the very first chapter and was set up by Martin as the main protagonist of the series.
 Mikal Gilmore of Rolling Stone noted in 2014 that the moment in A Game of Thrones in which Jaime Lannister pushes Bran to his likely death "grabs you by the throat".
 Martin commented in the interview:

 I've had a million people tell me that was the moment that hooked them, where they said, "Well, this is just not the same story I read a million times before."
 Bran is the first viewpoint character.
 In the back of their heads, people are thinking Bran is the hero of the story.
 He's young King Arthur.
 We're going to follow this young boy—and then, boom: You don't expect something like that to happen to him.
 So that was successful [laughs].

 In 2000, Martin called Bran the hardest character to write:

 Number one, he is the youngest of the major viewpoint characters, and kids are difficult to write about.
 I think the younger they are, the more difficult.
 Also, he is the character most deeply involved in magic, and the handling of magic and sorcery and the whole supernatural aspect of the books is something I'm trying to be very careful with.
 So I have to watch that fairly sharply.
 All of which makes Bran's chapters tricky to write.

 Booklist cited Bran as a notable character in 1999, and the Publishers Weekly review of A Game of Thrones noted, "It is fascinating to watch Martin's characters mature and grow, particularly Stark's children, who stand at the center of the book."

 Noting Bran's absence in 2005's A Feast for Crows, James Poniewozik of Time wrote in his review of A Dance with Dragons (2011):

 Some favorite characters were MIA for eleven long years.
 ADWD brings them back—bastard warrior Jon Snow, exiled dragon queen Daenerys Targaryen, fugitive dwarf Tyrion Lannister and crippled, mystical Bran Stark, among others—and almost from the get-go that gives it a narrative edge over its companion book.
 Each, in his or her own way, is dealing with a question of power.